BNN-UPC/ignnition/docs_rst/community_bylaws.rst

 ----------------------------

-The first PMC was established at the time of the open sourcing of the initial code, and will govern the project until September 1st, 2022.
-The project has been kick-started at BNN, UPC and the PMC memberships reflects this.
+The first PMC was established at the time of the open sourcing of the initial code and will govern the project until September 1st, 2022.
+The project has been kick-started at BNN, UPC and the PMC memberships reflect this.
 During the first years, the goal of the PMC is to engage with the community, disseminate the framework and incorporate members from other contributing organizations.
 After September 1st, 2022, a PMC based on merit in contributions and demonstration of commitment to the project will be elected by the committers, from the committers.
-The exact procedures will be discussed on the developer mailing list, and this document will be updated to reflect the outcome of those discussions, when the PMC feels that consensus is reached.
+The exact procedures will be discussed on the developer mailing list, and this document will be updated to reflect the outcome of those discussions when the PMC feels that consensus is reached.

 The current members of the PMC are: